 Why it's impossible to give a straight answer to the question, "How much does it cost to build a house or extension?"

-Whether its a loft conversion, house extension or internal alterations, estimating building projects can be a complex process because build costs depend on so many factors.
+Whether its a new self build house loft conversion, house extension or internal alterations, estimating building projects can be a complex process because build costs depend on so many factors.
 The reality is you will only get an accurate idea of the price for your project when all drawings and schedules of work have been completed.
 These outline your particular requirements, the type of house construction and any other factors specific to your project.

 However, remember it is difficult to be accurate on build costs at an early stage of a project idea.
 This is because details of what is being included and what is not is usually quite vague at initial stages of the project.
 So, although rough estimates may be useful, we recommend you are careful of ball park figures that may be thrown at you early on as these can vary significantly.